Large deviations for maximum local time of simple random walk in dimensions $d\ge 3$: Proof of Theorem

 \subsubsection{Proofs of \eqref{eq:case_a_bound}--\eqref{eq:case_c_bound}}

 We now prove the three case estimates \eqref{eq:case_a_bound}--\eqref{eq:case_c_bound}.
 Their mechanisms are as follows: \begin{itemize} \item For \eqref{eq:case_a_bound}, all the local time is accumulated within a single segment.
-This is directly suppressed under the conditioning on \(A\), up to the short initial part removed from the segment.

-\item For \eqref{eq:case_b_bound}, the index set \(J\) is a single interval of segments.
-Thus, if the local time at \(S_k\) is not already created inside \(I_i\), then it must be built up by revisits coming from later segments; away from the right endpoint of \(I_i\), this forces a delayed return, which yields an additional decay.

-\item For \eqref{eq:case_c_bound}, the set \(J\) is disconnected.
-Each gap between successive blocks of \(J\) contributes an additional decay factor, and this gain outweighs the combinatorial complexity of summing over all such \(J\). \end{itemize}
+This is directly suppressed under the conditioning on \(A\), up to the short initial part removed from the segment. \item For \eqref{eq:case_b_bound}, the index set \(J\) is a single interval of segments.
+Thus, if the local time at \(S_k\) is not already created inside \(I_i\), then it must be built up by revisits coming from later segments; away from the right endpoint of \(I_i\), this forces a delayed return, which yields an additional decay. \item For \eqref{eq:case_c_bound}, the set \(J\) is disconnected.
+Each gap between successive blocks of \(J\) contributes an additional decay factor, and this gain outweighs the combinatorial complexity of summing over all such \(J\). \end{itemize} For later use, for each \(i\in[1,K]\), we write